-- + Context Sampling Source selects which rendering surface the context uses as its source. - + Sample X/Y Origin a pixel location on the source which marks the top-left corner of the context's rectangular area. - + Sample Width/Height a measurement in screen pixels which specifies the size of the context.
-This may be some or all of the source. - + Sub-Sample Width/Height a measurement in 'sub-sampling rectangles' which specifies the sub-sampling factor.
+- + Sample Width/Height a measurement in screen pixels which specifies the size of the context.
+This may be some or all of the source. - Sub-Sample Width/Height a measurement in 'sub-sampling rectangles' which specifies the sub-sampling factor.
 The sub-sampling factor determines which pixels are averaged to create one set of RGB values for output.
-(Refer to overview on previous page) - Protocol the output protocol selection for the context (Art-Net, sACN, KiNET Portout, or KiNET DMXout). - + Ghosting a slider to control the transparency level of the context from 0% to 100%. - + Background Image allows a background to be added to the context for better visualization of the pixel mapping configuration.
+(Refer to overview on previous page) - + Protocol the output protocol selection for the context (Art-Net, sACN, KiNET PORTout, or KiNET DMXout). - + Ghosting a slider to control the transparency level of the context from 0% to 100%. - + Background Image allows a background to be added to the context for better visualization of the pixel mapping configuration.
 The background can either be a still image or a live stream image.
-(For instructions on adding a background, refer to "Background Image" on page 94.)
+(For instructions on adding a background, refer to "Background Image" on page 95.)